Tips To Improve Battery Performance on Android Devices

 Stop Automatic Syncing

 If you sign-in with your any gmail account on your device then by default it sync all your device data to it like “App Data, Calender, Contacts, Google Currents, Photos, Google+ Auto Backup, etc.”, which isn’t necessary.
-And if you have multiple accounts then you’re gone, battery will drain much more faster.
+And if you have multiple accounts then you’re gone, the battery will drain much more faster.

 It’s advisable to sync only that data which you need to, especially contacts and gmail.
 To change the sync options, navigate to Settings > Accounts – Google > your existing email address > uncheck the options which you want to disable.